kuttim/react-full-stack-sample/README.md

 > **Note**
 >
-> Since this sample repository will receive some further tweask and hence isn't finalized yet, it is recommended to fork the repository instead of cloning it locally, otherwise you won't receive upstream changes to the configuration etc.
+> Since this sample repository will receive some further tweaks and hence isn't finalized yet, it is recommended to fork the repository instead of cloning it locally, otherwise you won't receive upstream changes to the configuration etc.

-### Initial installation and configuration after cloning the repository
+### Initial installation and configuration after forking/cloning the repository

 1. Run `nvm use` in order to enable Node 10.15.3 as the current Node version.
 If you happen to get the error message `N/A: version "10.15.3 -> N/A" is not yet installed` just execute a `nvm install 10.15.3` in order to install the required version.

 2. If you haven't installed Yarn for the current Node version run `npm i -g yarn` to associate a fresh installation of Yarn with the current Node version.
 Even though we're using the `-g` argument Yarn won't be installed system-wide, only for Node 10.15.3 using NVM.

 3. In the root folder, run `yarn` and let Yarn install, hoist and link all required packages.

 4. Perform the initial configuration of environment variables

     1. Head to the `docker/postgres` folder and copy the `.env.example` file and name it `.env`.
 Configure your desired `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB` values for the Postgres server.

-    2. Similarly, head to the `packages/backend` folder and copy the `.env.example` file to a new file called `.env`.
+    2. Similarly, head to the `packagesbackendd` folder and copy the `.env.example` file to a new file called `.env`.
 Set the `TYPEORM_USERNAME`, `TYPEORM_PASSWORD` and `TYPEORM_DATABASE` variables to the very same values you just saved to the Postgres environment file.
 Leave the other variables untouched for the time being.

 > **Note**
 >